flanaras/better-flashcard-racer/README.md

 - If there is more tasks to be done on the feature, repeat from 1.

 ###Start work on an existing feature

+Are you starting a subtask within practice-flashcards?
+Then follow this.

 - Choose the feature branch to work on
     - git checkout practice-flashcards